RizaShaik/myproject1/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

+### Screenshot

+The desktop design can be seen in the pdf that I have uploaded in this project.
+The mobile design can be seen in the png image.

 ### Links

 - Solution URL: [Add solution URL here](https://your-solution-url.com)